Making Miso at Home- the Revival of a Once Ubiquitous Late Winter Rite

 Despite all the miso factories and shops which arose at that time, it is safe to say that most people outside the big cities- and certainly nearly all the farmers ( who made up the bulk of the population) made their own miso at home.
-One proverb that I have seen can probably be given as an explaination for this.
+One proverb that I am familiar with can probably be given as an explanation for this.
 It goes: MISO KAU IE NI KURA WA TATANU (味噌買う家に蔵立たぬ), which I translate as- Families that buy their miso build no storehouses!
-In other words, buying miso at stores was expensive and any family that wanted to save up should make their own.
+In other words, buying miso at stores was expensive and any family that wanted to save up should make its own.

-At some point, however, probably beginning about fifty years ago- in the 1960`s, store -bought miso became so cheap, available and tasty, that the custom of spending a winter`s day making it at home had practically died out.
+At some point, however, probably beginning about sixty years ago – in the 1960`s, store -bought miso became so cheap, available and tasty, that the custom of spending a winter`s day making it at home had practically died out.

 Let me tell you how we made our Kanto- style miso ( under the supervision of Junko Takasaki).

-Since all of us have long been living in Tsukuba, which is on the Kanto Plain in Eastern Japan, we had naturally been set on making Kanto style miso, which is reddish-brown and salty, as oppossed to the sweet white miso, which is popular in the Kansai Region ( Western Japan), around Kyoto and Osaka, etc.( It is always funny for me to hear the complaints of Kansai men married to Kanto women ( or visa versa) who dont like the type of miso their wives serve!)
+Since all of us have long been living in Tsukuba, which is on the Kanto Plain in Eastern Japan, we had naturally been set on making Kanto-style miso, which is reddish-brown and salty, as opposed to the sweet white miso, which is popular in the Kansai Region ( Western Japan), around Kyoto and Osaka, etc.( It is always funny for me to hear the complaints of Kansai men married to Kanto women ( or visa versa) who don’t like the type of miso their wives serve!)

-First, the ingredients ( for each batch), which were ordered from COOP , a food copoerative:
+First, the ingredients ( for each batch), which were ordered from COOP , a food cooperative:

 1 kilogram of dried soybeans ( ours were from Hokkaido)